 Watermelons are good neighbors for many other crops, which makes them one of the most compatible plants for your garden.
-That is probably also why they often don’t show up in companion planting lists (they do in this chart).
+That is probably why they show up in companion planting lists.

 Size and Light Considerations

 Unless you are growing a bush-type watermelon, the plants need a lot of space.
-Their vines reach 20 feet in length, and the spread is not connected to the size of the fruit—both small varieties such as Sugar Baby and large ones such as Crimson Sweet have a spread of six to eight feet.
+Their vines can reach 20 feet in length.
+The spread is not connected to the size of the fruit—both the small variety Sugar Baby and large one Crimson Sweet have a spread of 10 to 12 feet.

 Best Companion Plants for Deterring Pests